Quickstart

 Pipelines

-A2rchi supports several pipelines, which are pre-defined sequences of operations that process user inputs and generate responses.
-A particular service will support a subset of the pipelines, see the User Guide for more details.
+A2RCHI supports several pipelines—pre-defined sequences of operations that process user inputs and generate responses.
+Each service supports a subset of pipelines (see the User Guide for details).

-An example pipeline is the QAPipeline, which is a question-answering pipeline that takes a user's question, retrieves relevant documents from the vector store, and generates an answer using a language model.
+An example pipeline is QAPipeline, a question-answering pipeline that takes a user's question, retrieves relevant documents from the vector store, and generates an answer using a language model.

-We will specify which pipelines we are interested in making available to A2rchi in the configuration file.
+You specify which pipelines should be available in the configuration file.

 Configuration

-Once you have chosen the services, sources, and pipelines you want to use, you can create a configuration file which specifies these and their settings.
-You can start from one of the example configuration files in configs/, or create your own from scratch.
-The services and sources that A2rchi will use are not determined here, only their parameters are being set.
+Once you have chosen the services, sources, and pipelines you want to use, create a configuration file that specifies their settings.
+You can start from one of the example configuration files under examples/deployments/, or create your own from scratch.
+This file sets parameters; the selected services and sources are determined at deployment time.

-The configuration file follows the format of a2rchi/templates/base-config.yaml, and any fields not specified in your configuration file will be filled in with the defaults from this base config.
+Important: The configuration file follows the format of src/cli/templates/base-config.yaml.
+Any fields not specified in your configuration will be populated with the defaults from this template.

-Here is an example configuration file which configures some specific settings for the chatbot service using the QAPipeline pipeline with a local VLLM model.
-Save it as configs/my_config.yaml:
+Example configuration (examples/deployments/basic-gpu/config.yaml) for the chatbot service using QAPipeline with a local VLLM model:

 name: my_a2rchi